bhowmikp/AWS-certification-notes/associateDeveloper/developerAssociate.md

         - environemnt actions -> clone environment
     - Docker
         - beanstalk console -> application -> web server environment -> platform: docker -> create

+## AWS CI/CD

+- AWS CodeCommit: storing our code.
+Same as github
+    - used for version control
+    - code only in AWS Cloud account => increased security and compiance
+    - secure (encrypted, access control, etc)
+    - encrypted at rest using KMS and encrupted in transit using HTTPS
+    - Authorization is done using IAM policies
+    - Authentication is done through SSH Keys, AWS CLI authentication helper, MFA
+    - to give someone access to repo use STS and IAM role
+    - codecommit can integrate with AWS SNS or AWS Labda or AWS Cloudwatch for notifications
+        - Cloudwatch event rules: for PRs and comment
+        - SNS / Lambda: for deletion, pushes to master
+    - SSH keys and HTTPS is supported
+    - CodeStar vs CodeCommit
+        - CodeStar is an integrated solution that regroups: Github, CodeCommit, CodeBuild, CodeDeploy, CloudFormation, CodePipeline, CloudWatch
+        - Helps quicly create "CICD-ready" projecst for EC2, Lambda, Beanstalk
+        - Issue tracking integration with: JIRA / Github issues
+        - Free service, pay only for the underlying usage of other services
+        - Limited customization
+        - Cloud9 Web based ide
+- AWS CodePipeline: automating our pipeline from code to ElasticBeanstalk
+    - visual workflow
+    - continuous delivery
+    - made of stages: each stage can have sequentials actions and/or parallel actions.
+Manual approval at any stage
+    - Artificats
+        - each pipeline stage can create "artificats"
+        - artificats are passed stored in AWS S3 and passed on to the next stage
+    - CodePipeline state changes happen in AWS CloudWatch Events, which can in return create SNS notifications.
+Ex: can created events for failed pipelines or cancelled stages
+    - Stages can have multiple action group
+    - There can be sequential and parallel action groups in stages
+- AWS CodeBuild: building and testing our code.
+Same as CircleCI
+    - used for Build and Test
+    - managed build service
+    - pay for usage: time it takes to complete the builds
+    - leverages docker under the hood for reproducible builds
+    - possibility to extend capabilities leveraging our own base docker images
+    - secure: integration with KMS for encryption of build artificats, IAM for uilb permissions, VPC for network security, CloudTrail for logging
+    - Build instructions can be defined in code (buildspec.yml file)
+    - Outputs logs to AWS S3 & Cloudwatch Logs
+        - Cloudwatch Alarms can be used to detect failures and trigger notifications
+        - CloudWatch events / AWS lambda as a glue
+        - SNS notifications
+    - Builds can be defined within codepipeline or code build
+    - Buildspec.yml
+        - Define env variables: plaintext variables, secure secrets
+        - Phases (commands to run)
+            - install
+            - pre build: final commands to execute before build
+            - build
+            - post build: finishing touches (zip output for example)
+        - Artifacts: what to upload to S3 (encrypted with KMS)
+        - Cache: Files to cache (usually dependencies) to S3 for future build speedup
+    - VPC
+        - CodeBuild container outside VPC by default.
+Thereform cannot access resources in VPC
+        - You can specify: VPC ID, Subnet IDs, Security Group IDs
+        - Then your build can access resources in VPC like RDS, ElastiCache, EC2, ALB..
+        - Use cases: integration tests, data query, internal load balancers
+- AWS CodeDeploy: deploying the code to EC2 fleets (not Beanstalk)
+    - we want to deploy our application automatically to many (100s) EC2 instances.
+These instances are not managed by Elastic Beanstalk.
+There are several ways to handle deployments using open source tool ex terraform
+    - How it works
+        - Each EC2 machine must be running CodeDeploy Agent
+        - The agent is continuously polling AWS CodeDeploy for work to do
+        - CodeDeploy sends appspec.yml file.
+This file has to be at root of source code
+        - Application is pulled from GitHub or S3
+        - EC2 will run deployment instructions
+        - CodeDeploy Agent will report of success/failure of deployment on the instance
+    - Appspec.yml
+        - Filesection: how to source and copy from S3/Github to filesystem
+        - Hooks: set of instructions to do to deploy the new version (hooks can have timeouts).
+The order is:
+            - ApplicationStop
+            - DownloadBundle
+            - BeforeInstall
+            - AfterInstall
+            - ApplicationStart
+            - ValidateService
+    - Deployment Config
+        - Configs
+            - One a time
+            - Half at a time 50%
+            - All at once
+            - Custom
+        - Failures
+            - Intances stay in "failed state"
+            - New deployments will first be deployed to "failed state" instances
+            - To rollback: redeploy old deployment or enable automated rollback for failures
+        - Deployment Targets
+            - Set of EC2 instances with tags
+            - Directly to an ASG
+            - Mix of ASG/Tags so you can build deployment segments
+            - Customization in scripts with DEPLOYMENT_GROUP_NAME environment variables
+    - CodeDeploy + ASG
+        - In-place updates
+        - Blue/Green deployment
+- Hands on
+    - CodeCommit
+        - codecommit console -> create repo
+        - how to create notifications: settings -> code commit -> repository -> settings -> notifications -> create notification rule -> submit
+        - create trigger: settings -> code commit -> repository -> settings -> triggers -> create trigger -> submit
+        - push code directly to codecommit without using ui: iam -> users -> security credentials -> ssh keys for codecommit -> clone url
+    - Code pipeline
+        - code pipeline console -> create service role which is an iam role, select source provider it can be github as well -> create pipeline
+    - Code Build
+        - code build console -> create project -> create build project.
+Put buildspec.yml in root of codebase.
+Codepipeline edit -> add stage -> add codebuild project made earlier
+        - VPC: edit -> environment -> additional information -> vpc -> select vpc, subnet, security group
+    - CodeDeploy
+        - IAM -> roles -> service role for codedeploy.
+IAM -> roles -> service role for EC2 -> s3 read only access.
+Codedeploy console -> create deployment (assuming there are EC2 instances running with code deploy agent.
+Add tag with Key : environment, value: dev/prod) -> create deployment group
+    - CodeStar
+        - CodeStar console -> create project -> project template